microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
 - The 3 following languages if you want to run all the Azure Functions solutions :

-  - [.Net 7][download-dotnet]
+  - [.Net 8][download-dotnet]
-  - [Python 3.x][download-python]
-  - [Node 18][download-node]

   <!-- TODO: Clean if not possible to redis-cli via MSEntra Auth -->

 - Optional : [Redis CLI][redis-cli] installed to test a few commands in the introductory Lab 1.
 Not necessary if you're familiar with the basics of Redis.

-Once you have set up your local environment, you can clone the Hands-on-lab-serverless repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.
+Once you have set up your local environment, you can clone the Hands-on-lab-azure-managed-redis repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.

 ## 🚀 Visual Studio Code Setup